 Principles of collection of personal data: from legal basis to consent

-There are a large number of companies that collect various forms of personal data.
-For example, personal data are collected by companies with personnel.
-They use this data for payroll administration, keeping track of hours worked, and so on.
-Or what about webshops, which collect a lot of customer data every day?
-Even if you have a simple website with a separate contact form, you already collect personal data.
-Since the introduction of the AVG Act, collecting personal data means that you have to meet various requirements.
+If you have a simple website with a separate contact form, you already collect personal data.
+Since the introduction of the GDPR, collecting personal data means that you have to meet various requirements.
 For example, the data must be stored in a safe place, you must have a legal basis or permission to collect the data, and so on.

 In this article, we’ll tell you more about the grey area between these legal bases and the need to seek permission.
 In any case, by asking users for permission, you are on the safe side!